-Preparations are being made to ensure that trade with the UK, Jersey and Isle of Man, in terms of Customs procedures, will, where possible, remain the same regardless of the Brexit outcomes - this includes a 'no deal' scenario.
+Preparations continue to ensure that trade with the UK, Jersey and Isle of Man, in terms of Customs procedures, will, where possible, remain the same regardless of the Brexit outcomes - this includes a no deal scenario.

 4. Trade with the EU post Brexit